morgangraphics/ansible-role-nvm/README.md

   nvm_profile: ".bashrc"
   ```

-> The location of the SHELL profile that will source the nvm command from.
-There are two potential contexts to consider,
+> The location of the login SHELL profile that will source the nvm command from.
+There are two potential contexts to consider:
-> globally, meaning everyone who logs in will have access to nvm (which may or may not what you really want)
-> e.g **/etc/bash.bashrc**, **/etc/profile**, etc.
 >
+> *Globally, meaning everyone who logs in will have access to nvm (which may or may not what you really want)*
+>
+> e.g `/etc/bash.bashrc`, `/etc/profile` etc.
+>
 > **OR**
 >
-> *On a per user basis tied to a specific user account e.g. /home/vagrant/.bashrc.*
+> *On a per user basis tied to a specific user account*
+>
+> e.g. `/home/vagrant/.bashrc`.*
+>
 > *This role will create the appropriate profile file if it doesn't already exist.*
 >
 > *If you specify nvm_profile: "/home/node-user/.bashrc" explicity and the node-user is not a real  user on the box, then nvm will not work as you expect. become, become_user and nvm_profile path are symbiotic*
 >